 III.2.
 Description of regional electricity crisis scenarios by ENTSO-E

-The description of regional electricity crisis scenarios as mentioned in Article 12must follow the following template.
+The description of regional electricity crisis scenarios as mentioned in Article 12 and Article 9 must follow the following template.
 The scenario must be sufficiently detailed and specific for each TSO to individually evaluate the relevance.